brian-burton/mote-lamp/README.md

 mote-lamp
 =========

-I built a lamp with my Dad, lit with Pimoroni Mote strips
+I built a lamp with my Dad!
+It's wooden and lit with Pimoroni Mote strips

 ### About

-This is your project's README.md file.
-It helps users understand what your project does, how to use it and anything else they may need to know.
+At some point, I might detail the build and how it works, but at first I'm going to finish it and enjoy it...